matthew-mcateer/practicing_trustworthy_machine_learning/0_introduction/README.md

 ```

 When prompted, enter your token into the login menu that appears under the python cell of the notebook.

+## Running any of the notebooks within a docker container

+1. Make sure you have both `docker` and `buildx` installed.
+2. Enter the `0_introduction/` directory.
+3. Run the following command:
+    ```bash
+    docker buildx build --platform linux/amd64 -t ptml/chapter_0_introduction:latest -f Dockerfile.dockerfile --load . --progress=plain
+    ```
+4. To run the notebook, run the following command:
+    ```bash
+    docker run -p 8888:8888 ptml/chapter_0_introduction:latest
+    ```
+5. You should now be able to open http://localhost:8888 in your browser and run the notebook.

 ## Running [`Chapter_0_Safely_Loading_Saved_Models.ipynb`](Chapter_0_Safely_Loading_Saved_Models.ipynb)